The C3 Undergraduate Fellowship Program is open to:

 We especially encourage applicants who are from groups that are historically underrepresented in the academy.
-We define “underrepresented” as those who are either historically underrepresented (such as African Americans, Hispanics, Native Americans, Alaska Natives, Native Hawaiians or other Pacific Islanders), are first generation college students, or have followed nontraditional pathways to college due to exceptional talent and motivation in the face of adversity, such as societal, economic or academic disadvantages.
+We define “underrepresented” as those who are historically underrepresented (such as African Americans, Hispanics, Native Americans, Alaska Natives, Native Hawaiians or other Pacific Islanders), are first generation college students, or have followed nontraditional pathways to college due to exceptional talent and motivation in the face of adversity, such as societal, economic, or academic disadvantages.

 Approved fields of study for C3 Undergraduate Fellowships

 The C3 Undergraduate Fellowship Program is funded by The Andrew W. Mellon Foundation.
 As such, eligibility is limited to the Foundation’s approved fields of specialization.

 **Please note that the list below applies only to the research undertaken during the summer research program, not to your chosen or prospective major.
 If your field of interest is not listed here, you may still apply to our partner programs and could be selected to participate in the same program as C3 fellows, but the stream of funding will be different.
 You may also consider applying to one of the programs listed in the guide to undergraduate summer research.**

 - Film, Cinema, and Media Studies (theoretical focus)